30% off your first 3 months with code FOUNDING. See pricing

 Google Keyword Planner is free

-Google's Keyword Planner, the tool that Google Ads advertisers use to plan and research keywords, is available at no cost.
-You don't need an advertising budget.
-You don't need an active campaign.
-You just need a Google Ads account.
+Google's Keyword Planner, the tool that Google Ads advertisers use to plan and research keywords, is free to use with any Google Ads account.

 Setting one up takes a few minutes.
 During the signup flow, switch to Expert Mode and select "Create an account without a campaign."
 Google does require a payment method during setup, but you won't be charged unless you choose to run ads later.
 The official Google Ads help documentation describes this path and confirms Keyword Planner is "a free tool to discover new keywords related to your business" (Google Ads Help).

-We've put together a short walkthrough covering the full setup: How to create a Google Ads account without a campaign.
+A step-by-step walkthrough covers the full setup: How to create a Google Ads account without a campaign.

 Once you're in, you can enter a topic, a phrase, or even a URL and see what people are searching for, how often, how competitive those terms are, and what advertisers typically pay for clicks.
-It's not the only keyword research tool available, but it draws directly from Google's own search data.
-And the tool itself costs nothing to use.
+It's not the only keyword research tool available, but it draws directly from Google's own search data..

 Why experienced marketers start here